Kong/docs.konghq.com/app/_src/deck/guides/apiops.md

 particular needs.

 ## Extending OpenAPI Specifications
-Several custom annotations can be used within the OpenAPI specification allowing you to declare {{site.base_gateway}} capabilities directly in the specification document.
-All custom annotations related to {{site.base_gateway}} configuration are prepended with ```x-kong-``` label.
+You can use several custom annotations within the OpenAPI specification, allowing you to declare {{site.base_gateway}} capabilities directly in the specification document.
+All custom annotations related to {{site.base_gateway}} configuration are prepended with the `x-kong-` label.

 - ```x-kong-tags```: specify the tags to use for each Kong entity generated.
 The tags can be overridden when doing the conversion.
 This can only be specified on document level.
 - ```x-kong-service-defaults```: the defaults for the [Kong services](/gateway/{{page.release}}/admin-api/#service-object) generated from 'servers' object in the OpenAPI spec.
 These defaults can also be added to "path" and "operation" objects, in which case a new Service entity will be generated.